airbytehq/airbyte/airbyte-integrations/bases/source-acceptance-test/README.md

 This package uses pytest to discover, configure and execute the tests.
 It implemented as a pytest plugin.

-It adds new configuration option `--standard_test_config` - path to configuration file (by default is current folder).
+It adds new configuration option `--acceptance-test-config` - path to configuration file (by default is current folder).
 Configuration stored in YaML format and validated by pydantic.

 Example configuration can be found in `sample_files/` folder: